Who knew making healthy vegan peanut butter cookies was such hard work?

 I thought making cookies was going to be a breeze.
 After all, most of the recipes that I publish are delicious creations.
 I accidentally make something super yummy then decide that it needs to become a recipe.
 I tinker the recipe to make it perfect for the website.

 That didn’t work for these peanut butter cookies.

 I used a lot of ingredients my first attempt at peanut butter cookies.
 Oats, chickpeas, baking powder, baking soda, Splenda, flaxseeds.
 I usually think more is better.
 More ingredients and more work makes a better product.

 I know this isn’t always the case.
 But it’s what I gravitate towards.

 Anyways, the cookies.
 They came out… rather odd.
 They didn’t look like cookies because they were a big, crumbly mound of oats and peanut peanut butter.
-Plus all the other ingredients I checked into the dough.

 The taste was good, but they didn’t look right.
 The texture wasn’t right.